The best Bluetooth speaker 2020: best on-the-go audio

-No cables, no problem – stream your tunes to these wireless wonders
+No cables, no problem – stream your tunes thanks to these best Bluetooth speakers.

-Before we begin, have a think about what you’re looking for.
-Do you need a solid mains-powered machine that works as your home’s music system or a portable gizmo you can take with you anywhere?
+Before we begin with the best Bluetooth speakers list, have a think about what you’re looking for.
+Do you need a solid mains-powered machine that works as your home’s music system or a portable device you can take with you anywhere?

 Upvote of downvote your favourite, or least favourite, speakers in our shortlist below, or scroll down for the expert's view.